 Bricks and Mortar

-Columbia College moved into the old FAC campus and began three new dormitory buildings totaling 65 rooms.
+Columbia College moved into the old Florida Agricultural College (see) campus and began three new dormitory buildings totaling 65 rooms.
 Some campus buildings were renamed to honor religious and education leaders.

 When the campus was sold to the Government in 1920, it consisted of twelve buildings.
 Extensively renovated in 1920, it became a Veterans’ Bureau hospital in 1921, and has continued since.

 Colors: Grey and Garnett